jpasqua/WebThingApp/README.md

 * The `src/screens` directory contains code for app-specific screens.
 Most apps will use the common screens provided by `WebThingApp`, but they will also typically provide at least one custom screen.

+<a name="screens"></a>
 # Screens

 There are conceptually three types of screens you need to be aware of:

-1. Common screens that are provided by `WebThingApp`
+1. Common screens that are provided by `WebThingApp`: For example, there is a weather forecast screen and a screen that lets the user perform calibration of the touch screen.
-2. Custom screens that are implemented by your app
+2. **Custom screens that are implemented by your app**: You will probably have at least one custom screen (typically the home screen), that sets your app apart.
 3. `FlexScreens` whose layout and data sources are given in JSON files and do not require custom code.

-This sction describes each.
+This section describes each.

 <a name="common_screens"></a>
 ## Common `Screen` Subclasses